steilerDev/icloud-photos-sync/README.md

       <li>Future syncs will ignore the folder (so those assets will not be changed/deleted)</li>
       <li>If the remote album is moved, the archived folder will be moved to the same location</li>
       <li>If the remote album is deleted, the archived folder will be put into a 'lost+found' type of folder</li>
-      <li>All photos from the archived folder can be deleted from the iCloud Photos Library, unless they are *Favorites* (Reducing cloud storage needs)</li>
+      <li>Optionally all photos from the archived folder can be deleted from the iCloud Photos Library, unless they are *Favorites* (reducing cloud storage needs)</li>
     </ul>
   </p>
 </details>